EzryStIago/training/docs/workshops/genomics_1.md

                 mkdir dex_treated

 We will use **sratoolkit** programs to download data but first we need to configure a location where all data files will be stored. <br>
 `vdb-config` is a configuration subprogram for `sratoolkit`.
 We will use it to specify the directory where `sratoolkit` fetches data.
 You will need to type in the followingt path, but remember to replace `netID` with your own `Rutgers netid`  `/scratch/your_netID/Genomics_Workshop/download`.
 Do not copy blindly!
-So your downloads will always go to this directory and you will need to move it out to wherever you want to have them.
+Remember that  **sratoolkit**  is not designed to handle complex downloads.
+All data will be placed in one folder.
+You will need to move downloaded files for further analysis/manipulation into different locations manually.
 ```
                 vdb-config   --interactive-mode textual     ### dash-dash before interactive-mode
 ## Now in the program: